jgebczak/sync-me/README.md

 * The function that you can convert may take any amount of arguments, but **callback** must be on the **last** position.
 * Data returned by `sync()` depends on variables passed to the original callback.
 If callback takes a simple value, it will return that value.
 Otherwise, it will return an array of values
+* For now, only functions with single callback are accepted.
+If function passed to `sync()` takes multiple callbacks, only the result of the last provided callback will get returned.
+Other callbacks most likely will get called asynchronously.
 * I am aware that `fs.readFile()` has its synchronous counterpart `fs.readFileSync()`.I used it only as an example.

 ## Release History